 Complete the Public Scholars advanced training program

-Produce regular social media content and frequently engage your audience on Twitter and LinkedIn.
-Based on the research relevance, candidates may also use Facebook, Instagram, or TikTok platforms.
+Produce regular social media content and frequently engage your audience on LinkedIn.
+Based on the research relevance, candidates may use X (formerly Twitter), Facebook, or Instagram.

-Populate your Public Scholars’ profile page including your research inspiration, photo, video, and their biography.
+Populate your Public Scholar’s profile page including your research inspiration, photo, video, and biography.

-At least one Op-ed in either The Gazette or Le Devoir
+At least one Op-Ed in The Montreal Gazette and/or Le Devoir.

 Participate in community outreach activities: